jwalker724/jsSnippetShare/README.md

    - add a short clear descriptive to the "Code Snippets" section section in the `readme.md` file.
 - For short informational Tips & Tricks (see Style-Guide)
    - add a short clear descriptive title followed by the Tip or Trick to the "Tips & Tricks" section in the `readme.md` file.
-- Add your name to the "contributors" section in the `package.json` file.
 - Submit a Pull Request

 ### Style-Guide ###